kyverno/website/content/en/docs/Community/_index.md

 ### Community Meetings

-To attend our community meeting join the [Kyverno group](https://groups.google.com/g/kyverno).
+To attend our community meeting, join the [Kyverno group](https://groups.google.com/g/kyverno).
 You will then be sent a meeting invite and will have access to the [agenda and meeting notes](https://docs.google.com/document/d/10Hu1qTip1KShi8Lf_v9C5UVQtp7vz_WL3WVxltTvdAc/edit#).
 Feel free to propose topics to the agenda.

 ### Get in touch